Alberobello Puglia

 Lipari Travel

-If you have an extra time, you may want to take a full day trip to the beautiful Aeolian Islands.
-We loved the island of Lipari.
+If you have extra time, you may want to take a full day trip to the beautiful Aeolian Islands.
+It is a 45 minute drive from Taormina to the ferry port of Messina.
+We loved the island of Lipari, pictured above, where we spent a few nights.

 Amalfi Duomo